The seven stages of Carlos Vela’s career: From Arsenal wonderkid to LA star

 For a player with 72 caps and an Under-17 World Cup winners medal to his name, however, it is a similar story for Vela at international level.

-His 11-year career for Mexico has been punctuated by a three-year gap in which he failed or refused to appear for his national team.
+His 11-year career for Mexico, which ended in 2018, was punctuated by a three-year gap in which he failed or refused to appear for his national team.

 In September 2010, he was suspended for six months after throwing a party following a game against Colombia, and he rejected a number of call-ups under two different managers afterwards, which led to the player missing the 2014 World Cup.

 Vela emphatically returned in November 2014, scoring twice in a 3-2 victory over Holland in Amsterdam, and he was a key player in his country’s run to the 2015 CONCACAF Gold Cup final, only to miss the victory over Jamaica due to suspension.

-In August 2017, it was announced that Vela’s spell in European football was coming to an end, as he had agreed to become the first marquee player for the new MLS franchise LAFC.
+In August 2017, it was announced that Vela’s spell in European football was coming to an end, as he agreed to become the first marquee player for the new MLS franchise LAFC.

 “I’m going at the right time with the desire to try a new adventure, to be close to my country, where my family can visit more often, where I can go home more often, where I’ve always been drawn to the way they live, the way they let people live, how they think about football and all sports in general,” he told Real Sociedad’s official website at the time.

 The move sees Vela’s life come full circle, as he is now closer to his family and can also indulge in his love of basketball more.

 After a healthy return of 14 goals and 11 assists from 29 appearances in his debut campaign, he was on fire in his second, bagging 38 goals and 12 assists in 36 appearances.

 Carlos Vela may not have lived up to his early promise as expected, but he has played out his career on his terms, and it’s hard to argue with that.